effector/effector/documentation/src/content/docs/en/conventions/naming.md

 ## Event naming

-There are no any real preferred rules on that.
-But the proposal is to name events, which directly trigger store updates like it has already done in the past.
+There are no any specific rules for this.
+However, the proposal is to name events that directly trigger store updates, as like as they have already happened.

 ```js
 const emailChanged = createEvent();